-To report information about conduct that may constitute Sex-Based Harassment or make a complaint of Sex-Based Harassment under Title IX, please refer to b.
+To report information about conduct that may constitute Sex-Based Harassment or make a complaint of Sex-Based Harassment under Title IX, please refer to [include link to location(s) on website or otherwise describe location(s).

+b.
 Definition of Sex-Based Harassment